 on a map

-Shows a page at a time on a Google Maps.
+Shows a page at a time on an OS or Google Map.

 slideshow - full page

 Same, but without the site template, particularly useful in combination with the browser Full Screen mode - often F11.